saulgoodenough/STACAME/README.md

 ## Tutorials

-Three step-by-step tutorials are included in the `Tutorial` folder and https://STACAME.readthedocs.io/en/latest/ to show how to use STACAME.
+Ten step-by-step tutorials are included in the `Tutorial` folder to show how to use STACAME.
 Datasets are available on https://drive.google.com/drive/folders/1hH3FBU0gU0iRdY4197ED3JDJHC1tsvqp?usp=drive_link

 - [Tutorial 1: Integrating human and macaque DLPFC slices (10x Visium, Stereo-seq)](./Tutorials/Tutorial1_DLPFC.ipynb)